stridecolossus/JOVE/docs/blog/part-3-cube/memory-allocation.md

 }
 ```

-The memory allocated from the block is an inner class:
+Memory allocated from the block is an inner class which is essentially a proxy to the device memory of that block:

 ```java
 class BlockDeviceMemory implements DeviceMemory {